11 Tips for Managing Your Time Effectively at Wine Festivals

 Tag your adventures with group visits and sharing.

-See also 10 Tips for Efficient Parking and Transportation at Wine Festivals
+See also 5 Tips for Using Public Transit to Attend Wine Festivals

 4. Use Tasting Strategies to Stay Focused